tombradferlawrence/tombradferlawrence/README.md

 ### Hello
 I'm a scientist interested in balancing the needs of people with wildlife.
 My work spans landscape ecology, species distribution models and nature-based solutions.
-I'm particularly interested in using 'new' technology for biodiversity monitoring, particularly acoustics.
+I'm interested in using 'new' technology for biodiversity monitoring, particularly acoustics, and I have developed or contributed to a range of best practice guidance in this area.

 Please see my [Google Scholar](https://scholar.google.com/citations?user=X6kUlQIAAAAJ&hl=en) page for publications.